laksh22/MDP/RPi/README.md

 # RPi communication Hub
+The general implementation of the infrastructure is written and implemented in C as speed and efficiency was kept in mind when developing.
+As such, the decision to write the communication hub in C was made as we wanted to "get as close to the metal as possible" (to be as low level as possible).
+The overall message sending infrastructure consists of nine (9) threads and three (3) queues - two threads (Bluetooth, Serial, TCP) + 1 keep alive queue + 2 image taking threads and one queue per communication interface, in line with our message structure below, and one thread to handle the keep-alive signal as will be elaborated on later.

 This section contains everything you will need to know to get the `RPi` communication hub binary that is written in C to run.

 ## 1. Compiling